 By default (if that method is not overridden or returns null), then recovery from a checkpoint works by reading the split again and skipping the number of records that were processed before the checkpoint.
 Implementing this method allows formats to directly seek to that position, rather than read and discard a number or records.

-record positions by an offset, for example because records are compressed in batches or stored
+positions by an offset, for example because records are compressed in batches or stored in a

 Like many other API classes in Flink, the outer class is serializable to support sending instances to distributed workers for parallel execution.
 This is purely short-term serialization for RPC and no instance of this will be long-term persisted in a serialized form.